wp-plugins/bulletproof-security/readme.txt

 Help and FAQ page contains links to Help pages that will load in a new browser tab so that you are not redirected away from your WordPress Dashboard.

-What's New in .49.1
+What's New in .49.2

+= .49.2 =
+* Dismiss Notice text corrections: S-Monitor page text changed to Security Status page
+* W3TC & WPSC Alerts text corrections: Edit/Upload/Download page text changed to htaccess File Editor page
+* Several BPS functions renamed for uniqueness/no-conflict assurance
+* PHP 5.5.x Deprecated function replacement file options.php: mysql_get_client_info replaced with mysqli_get_client_info
+* PHP 5.5.x Deprecated function replacements file bpsunlock.php: New code using MySQLi instead of MySQL
+* Enjoy!

 = .49.1 =
 * Backup folder path correction on Backup & Restore page
 * WP Filesystem API Method will display the WordPress Filesystem Method in use.
-For DSO Server troubleshooting additional fields will be displayed if the Script Owner and File Owner ID’s do not match.
+For DSO Server troubleshooting additional fields will be displayed if the Script Owner and File Owner ID's do not match.
 * Custom Code help text changes
 * Custom Code additional error checking
 * htaccess auto-writing additions